guoguicheng/mxreality.js/README.md

 Use mxplayer.js for jq-version.
 If low delay is required for live broadcasting, support FLV live broadcasting, support H254, H265 decoding, support WEBRTC, support TS, stereo film and other functions, with better clarity, better compatibility, It is recommended to purchase the authorized version of mxplayer.js (qj-version);
-The licensed versions support these functions very friendly, direct purchase of the licensed versions can be exempt from large
+The licensed versions support these functions very friendly, Buying the licensed version directly eliminates a lot of development time and development costs

 <hr/>